Yale-BIM/f21-assignments/assignment-4/README.md

 The optional parameters `lr`, `epochs`, and `batch_size` correspond to the learning rate, number of epochs, and bath size that are used at training time.

 Read the code in the training script to familiarize yourself with its functionality.
+Watch [Nathan's video](https://yale.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=80140234-566a-417d-b4ad-adc201246740), where he walks you through the code in a Google Colab notebook so that you understand how it works.

 ### Questions/Tasks